 All programs in French require the completion of general education courses covering such areas as speech, sciences, arts and social sciences to provide a balanced education.

 The undergraduate curriculum has been specially designed to help students continue developing their language proficiency even as they move beyond the initial skills classes and into special topics and content classes.

 Recent research and press about marketable job skills have increasingly highlighted the usefulness of foreign language proficiency and French in particular.
-Our program aims to offer students not only a traditional background in literature and culture, but also highly marketable employment skills with our new French for the Professions program.
-In addition, BGSU offers an elective course in Business French that gives students the chance to study administrative writing and commercial practices of France and the Francophone world.
+Our program aims to offer students not only a traditional background in literature and culture, but also highly marketable employment skills with our new Applied Minor focusing on French for the Professions.
+In addition, BGSU offers an advanced elective course in Business French that gives students the chance to study administrative writing and commercial practices of France and the Francophone world.
 Students may prepare for the examination leading to a certificate from the Paris Chamber of Commerce.

 La Maison Française (The French House)

 La Maison Française is a residential learning community for students interested in French.
 Located in Kohl Hall, La Maison Française is designed to house up to 12 undergraduate male and female students who have had at least 2 years of high school French or FREN 1020 at BGSU.
 Click here for more info.